yzguy/yzguy.github.io/content/posts/cloud-images-in-eve-ng/index.md

 ### Deploy Node

+{{< admonition type=warning >}}
+Each node should be connected to the internet in some way before starting them, the easiest being through Cloud0.
+Without this, they take a long time to boot because Cloud-init is unable to complete
+{{< /admonition >}}

 Return to your EVE-NG Lab and launch a node, you will find these cloud images under `Linux`, then in the `Image` dropdown you can select the one you want.

 ![Launch Node](images/launch-node.png)